AadidevSoni/Gamified-Mental-Health-Tracker/README.md

 # 🧠 Mindleap

-*Mindleap* is a calming mental health tracker that helps users reflect on mood, sleep, and emotional wellness.
+*Mindleap* is a calming gamified mental health tracker that helps users reflect on mood, sleep, and emotional wellness.
 Your daily progress is visualized through a *lily pad that changes color*:

 •⁠  ⁠🟥 *Red* – High distress
 •⁠  ⁠🟧 *Orange* – Moderate imbalance
+•⁠  🟨 *Yellow* – Moderate balance
 •⁠  ⁠🟩 *Green* – Balanced and healthy

 ---